alpa-projects/alpa/docs/README.md

 ```

 ### Clean
-To remove all generated file:
+To remove all generated files:
 ```
 make clean
 ```